Halalaluyafail3/MultiMapTemplate/README.md

 This macro declares all types, structures, and functions later described.

+## Constraints
+In each translation unit MapDecl shall only be called once per name, duplicate calls are never allowed.
+MapDecl invocations which use the same name shall all be equivalent.

+This macro shall only be used at the global scope.

 # The MapDef macro
 Defines a map using the given name and functions.
-MapDef shall only be called once for each name provided, duplicate calls are never allowed, even in seperate translation units.
-MapDecl must be called in the translation unit before calling MapDef.
-If MapDecl is used for a name, there shall be an invocation of MapDef with the same name somewhere.

 This macro shall only be used at the global scope.